Skip to content Skip to footer navigation

 CHOICE follows sales closely and our buyers are always seeing where the best deals are to be had on a wide variety of goods.

-For clothes and shoes, Buyer Narelle Cornelius advises looking beyond the appealing price reductions and being realistic about what's on sale (which can be limited) and whether it suits you.
+For clothes and shoes, CHOICE buyer Narelle Cornelius advises looking beyond the appealing price reductions and being realistic about what's on sale (which can be limited) and whether it suits you.

 "They usually have limited stock, colour and size options," she says.
 "Retailers are hoping the promise of big discounts gets people in, caught up in a frenzy and starting to buy things they don't want or need."

-She says because many clothing retailers are offering deals at almost every turn, it pays to keep an eye on bargains at other times.
+Because many clothing retailers are offering deals at almost every turn, Narelle says it pays to keep an eye on bargains at other times.
 Some other sales may offer more savings than Black Friday, or they might include discounts on the items you're actually after.

 "With sales happening all year round, people would be better off keeping a close eye on their favourite stores and websites for sales," she suggests.